retux-game/retux/README.txt

 HOW TO PLAY

-Use the arrow keys and Enter to navigate the menus.
+Use the directional controls and pause or jump key to navigate the menus.
 By default, Tux is is controlled by the arrow keys, Space, Left Ctrl, and Left Shift.
 You can change the controls in the Options menu.

-Other controls:
-- F11: Toggle fullscreen.
-- Escape: Return to the title screen.
-- Middle mouse button: Quit the game.

-The middle mouse button quitting the game is meant to work around a bug in Pygame which sometimes locks up the keyboard when toggling fullscreen or changing the window size.
-See this post on the SGE blog for more
-information:
+If, after entering fullscreen mode, the keyboard becomes unresponsive, you can exit the game by pressing the middle mouse button.
+This is a result of a rare bug in Pygame, explained in detail here:

 https://savannah.nongnu.org/forum/forum.php?forum_id=8113